Msingi-AI/msingi1/PAPER_DRAFT.md

 ## 3. Model Architecture

-Msingi1 is based on the decoder-only transformer architecture (Vaswani et al., 2017) with several modifications for efficiency.
-We experimented with different configurations, ultimately focusing on an 8-layer model with 512-dimensional embeddings and 8 attention heads, resulting in approximately 28 million parameters.
+Msingi1 is based on the decoder-only transformer architecture (Vaswani et al., 2017) with several modifications for efficiency and performance.
+We experimented with different configurations, ultimately scaling to a 12-layer model with 768-dimensional embeddings and 12 attention heads, resulting in approximately 110 million parameters.

 ### 3.1 Architecture Details

 The model incorporates:

 - Pre-norm transformer blocks with GELU activations
-- Rotary Position Embeddings (RoPE) (Su et al., 2021)
+- Rotary Position Embeddings (RoPE) (Su et al., 2021) for better handling of long sequences
-- Weight tying between embedding and output layers
+- Weight tying between embedding and output layers to reduce parameter count
-- Gradient checkpointing for memory efficiency
+- Gradient checkpointing for memory-efficient training
-- Flash Attention-like computation patterns
+- Flash Attention-like computation patterns for faster training
+- Mixed precision training (FP16) for GPU memory optimization

 ### 3.2 Tokenization